altexdim/sourcemod-plugin-gungame/README.txt

       Maybe instead of removement buyzones just disable it to players on spawn and when gg swithces enabled/disabled.
     + Add winners menu - https://forums.alliedmods.net/showpost.php?p=949442&postcount=255
+    + Add plugin that implement GG_OnLeaderChange and executes some server config on predefined in separate config level.
+For reading config it uses GG_OnKeyRead etc. It is needed for changing sm rtv threashold from 0.6 to 1.0.